Beyond Hoeffding and Chernoff: Trading conclusiveness for advantages in quantum hypothesis testing: Asymmetric hypothesis testing

 \subsection{Quantum difficulties}

-A na\"ive attempt to extend the construction of the classical test from~\eqref{eq:classical_test} immediately encounters a major problem: because the two states $\rho$ and $\sigma$ need not commute, the equivalents of typical projectors in quantum information~\cite{schumacher_1995,hayashi_2001,bjelakovic_2003} do not generally commute either, and it is not obvious how to ensure that a test defined by combining the two is a valid quantum measurement.
+A na\"ive attempt to extend the construction of the classical test from~\eqref{eq:classical_test} immediately encounters a major problem: because the two states $\rho$ and $\sigma$ need not commute, the equivalents of typical projectors in quantum information~\cite{schumacher_1995,hayashi_2001,bjelakovic_2003} do not generally commute either, and hence even for small $\delta$ the $\delta$-typical projectors may not be orthogonal.
+It is then not obvious how to ensure that a test defined by combining the two is a valid quantum measurement, in the sense that $M_n + N_n \leq \id$.

 One simple way to try to mitigate this is as follows.
-From the results of the quantum Stein's lemma, we know that there exists a sequence of two-outcome tests $(M_n, \id - M_n)$ such that the type I error satisfies $\alpha_n \sim \exp(- n D(\sigma\|\rho))$ while the type II error is constant.
-Conversely, there exists a sequence of tests $(N_n, \id - N_n)$ such that the type II error satisfies $\beta_n \sim \exp(-n D(\rho\|\sigma))$ with constant type II error probability.
+From the results of the quantum Stein's lemma, we know that there exists a sequence of two-outcome tests $(M_n, \id - M_n)$ such that the type II error satisfies $\beta_n \sim \exp(- n D(\rho\|\sigma))$ while the type I error is constant, and also that there exists a sequence of tests $(\id-N_n,N_n)$ such that the type I error satisfies $\alpha_n \sim \exp(-n D(\sigma\|\rho))$ with constant type II error probability.
 We can then define a simple construction of a probabilistic test as